Seattle council votes to limit rideshare firms UberX, Lyft, Sidecar

 Seattle Mayor Ed Murray said he would sign the measure into law, despite concerns the limits were too strict.

-The companies, which allow members of the public to hail rides at the touch of a smartphone app from drivers using their own cars, have said the rules will make it difficult, if not impossible, for them to continue operating in Seattle.
+The companies, which allow members of the public to hail rides at the touch of a smartphone app, have said the rules will make it difficult, if not impossible, for them to continue operating in Seattle.

 The companies together have at least 2,000 drivers citywide, according to the Seattle Times newspaper.